-I have written nonfiction stories since childhood and I majored in journalism, but it wasn’t until I came to Utah that I devoted serious effort to narrative nonfiction about human relationships with the natural world, including my own.
-My writing is spurred by my academic research, the region’s rich natural environment, and by my unflagging desire to understand how we see ourselves in relation to the beyond-human world.
+I have written nonfiction stories since childhood and I majored in journalism, but it wasn’t until I lived in the West as a professor that I devoted serious effort to narrative nonfiction about human relationships with the natural world, including my own.
+My writing is spurred by academic research and science, the West’s rich natural environments, and by my unflagging desire to understand how we see and understand ourselves in relation to the living world.

 Here are some essays I’ve published.